[History of Tadcaster Albion

 The club is believed to have been formed in 1892 as John Smith’s FC.
-It wasn’t until 1923 that the Tadcaster Albion name was adopted.
-In the early years the club played in the local York League.
-In 1948 Albion won the York League.
+It wasn’t until 1923 that the Tadcaster Albion AFC name was adopted.
+In the early years the club played in the local York League, which they won in 1948 .
+They continued competing in the York League during the 1950’s & 60’s.

 Tadcaster Albion, in the early days, played home games on the site of the cricket ground on Station Road, before moving to the Ings ground, near to where the present Samuel Smith Brewery Packaging Block now stands.